 Privacy Notice for SRAC users (non-Sheffield Hallam students)

-The Sheffield Regional Assessment Centre is an externally accredited, Disabled Students Allowances' Assessment Centre.
-It is based at Sheffield Hallam University City Campus and has an outreach centre at Collegiate Campus.
+The Sheffield Regional Assessment Centre is a Disabled Students Allowances' Assessment Centre based at Sheffield Hallam University City Campus, with an outreach centre at Collegiate Campus.
 The Sheffield Regional Assessment Centre is responsible for conducting Needs Assessments and producing reports for funding bodies and universities, recommending study support strategies and outlining individual impacts on study.
-The Sheffield Regional Assessment centre is audited for quality assurance annually by the external auditing body DSA-QAG.
+Quality assurance and audit of the centre is overseen by the Department of Education.

 Data Subject Rights